codifycollegeab/privacy-policy-template/privacy-policy-chat.md

 ## Contact Information

-For any questions or concerns regarding the privacy policy, please send [["us" or "me"]] an email to [Info@meskel.co].
+For any questions or concerns regarding the privacy policy, please send [["us" or "me"]] an email to [helnay.love@gmail.com].